DesaleF/Learning-Bayesian-Networks/README.md

 # This repo contains:
-  * LGM_template.ipynb: Notebook with the python code functions of each task.
+  * LGM_kinect.ipynb: Notebook with the python code functions of each task.
   * data: data directory that contains:
       - data.mat: file containing the data for the project.
 It can be opened with function 'load_dataset' in notebook file.
 The data